Spy Bahu: Development

 Ashvini Yardi roped in actress Kareena Kapoor Khan as the narrator for the promos and the show.
 On her part, Kapoor said, "Spy Bahu is a fascinating love story that has left me captivated.
 The audience is going to love Sejal and Yohan's chemistry and enjoy this power-packed show."

 Sana Sayyad on her role and shows comparison to Raazi said, "While the story is about an undercover agent, it has nothing to do with Raazi or even Ek Tha Tiger.
 With our show, we want to pay tribute to the many unnamed detectives, who are no less than soldiers for us.
 Sejal's flaws make her different.
 Honestly, I have always wanted to play a RAW agent or a spy and I feel I manifested this project."

 Casting

 Sana Sayyad was cast to portray Mahira Mirza/Sejal Kotadia opposite Azim.
 Sana had to gain weight for her role of a spy.
 Sehban Azim was chosen to portray Yohan Nanda opposite Sayyad.
-He had to loose 8 kgs for his role of a businessman.
+He had to lose 8 kgs for his role of a businessman.

 Parineeta Borthakur was cast as the main antagonist Veera Nanda.
 Wasim Mushtaq was roped in to portray Sejal's brother Fareed/Abhishek.
 But his track ended within 4 months.
 In July 2022, Sara Khan entered the show as Ahana.